European professional club basketball system

-Professional men's basketball clubs in Europe can compete in a number of different competitions, including national leagues, regional (multi-national) leagues, and continental competitions.
+Professional basketball clubs in Europe can compete in a number of different competitions, including national leagues, regional (multi-national) leagues, and continental competitions.
 It is therefore possible for clubs from some countries to take part in several levels of competition in the same season.
 Clubs usually qualify for European competitions through performance in their national or regional leagues, with the exception of wild cards.

 Continental competitions

 There are currently five competitions which are branded as Europe-wide, two controlled by Euroleague Basketball, two by FIBA Europe and one patronised by FIBA.
 Clubs which compete in these competitions also play in their national and/or regional leagues.
 Clubs usually qualify for these competitions based on their performance in the national or regional leagues in the previous season.

 The EuroLeague is a competition with currently 20 teams.
 It has historically been the most prestigious competition in European basketball and is widely recognised as the top-tier league in Europe.

-The EuroCup is Euroleague Basketball's secondary competition, and currently made up of 20 teams from around Europe.
+The EuroCup is Euroleague Basketball's secondary competition, and currently made up of 32 teams from around Europe.
 The two finalists of the EuroCup qualify for the next season's EuroLeague.

 The Basketball Champions League, which began in 2016, is FIBA Europe's highest competition.
 Initially, FIBA established EuroLeague in 1958 but never trademarketed the name which was later taken over by Euroleague Basketball.
 The Basketball Champions League involves 52 teams.

 The Europe Cup is FIBA Europe's secondary competition.
 47 teams compete, and the teams which did not enter in the Basketball Champions League regular season have the option to drop down into the regular season of the Europe Cup.

-The European North Basketball League is a professional men's club basketball league featuring teams from across Europe.
-Despite its name, the league is not limited to northern Europe.
-Established in 2021, the ENBL is considered the 5th-tier European competition, ranking below the FIBA Europe Cup.
+The European North Basketball League is featuring teams from across Europe.
+Despite its name, the league is not limited to northern Europe, covering wider regions of teams that did not qualify for other continental competition.